decarbonization/outside/README.md

 The following environment variables may be provided:

 - `PORT`: The port to publish the HTTP server on.
 Defaults to `8000`.
+- `HOST`: The unqualified hostname of the app.
+Defaults to `localhost`.
 - `DAILY_FORECAST_LIMIT`: The number of days to include in the forecast.
 Defaults to `7`.
 - `HOURLY_FORECAST_LIMIT`: The number of hours to include in the forecast.
 Defaults to `24`.
 - `DAILY_POLLEN_FORECAST_LIMIT`: The number of days to include in the pollen forecast.
 Defaults to `3`.